Suzanne Frey-Kupper: Biography

 Frey-Kupper was born in Baden in 1958.
 She studied prehistory, archaeology and art history at the University of Zurich.
 She then studied for a PhD in Ancient History at the University of Lausanne.
 In 1985 she founded the Swiss Working Group on Coin Finds (SAF/GSETM), which she was the first chair of, and which subsequently led to the creation of the Inventory of Swiss Coin Finds (IFS/ITMS of the Swiss Academy of Humanities and Social Sciences).
-She has worked on a number of numismatic and archaeological projects, including as a project manager for the archaeological service of the Canton of Bern, at the site and museum of Aventicum, and from 2003 to work on the coinage of Monte Iato in Sicily, funded by the Swiss National Fund for the Promotion of Scientific Research (SNSF).
+She has worked on a number of numismatic and archaeological projects, including as a project manager for the archaeological service of the Canton of Bern, at the site and museum of Aventicum, and from 2003 to work on the coinage of Monte Iato in Sicily, funded by the Swiss National Fund for the Promotion of Scientific Research.

 From 2007 to 2011 she lectured at the University of Lausanne, before joining the University of Warwick, where, in addition to teaching and research, she is responsible for the department's teaching collection of ancient coins.
 She has held two Visiting Professorships: first in 2014, at the American Numismatic Society; secondly in 2017, at the Università degli Studi.
 Her research interests include the study of Greek, Roman and Punic coinage, and, in particular, coins in archaeological contexts, as well as their role in historical processes and as social agents.
 According to Carolina López-Ruiz, Frey-Kupper's work on coinage at Punic sites emphasised the "importance of paying attention to local contexts", but these contexts do not "undermine the existence of a level of uniformity".